gomorpheus/morpheus-docs/integration_guides/Networking/infoblox.rst

 Adding Infoblox Integration
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

+..
+IMPORTANT:: The Infoblox integration requires a service user that is member of admin-group

 #.
 Navigate to ``Infrastructure - Network - Services``
 #.
 Select :guilabel:`+ ADD` -> IPAM -> Infoblox
 #.
 Enter the following: